 44 Frederic Caillaud, Travels in the Oasis of Thebes, and in the deserts situated east and west of the Thebaid, in the years 1815, 16, 17, and 18, Edited by Jomard, Translated from the French, R Phillips and Co, London, 1822.
-45 6CCC/20, p.248-249 Pillavoine, Alexandria, to The Minister-Secretary of State for Foreign Affairs, Paris, June 19,

-40 6CCC/20, p.248-249 Pillavoine, Alexandria, to The Minister-Secretary of State for Foreign Affairs, Paris, June 19, 1820.
+45 6CCC/20, p.248-249 Pillavoine, Alexandria, to The Minister-Secretary of State for Foreign Affairs, Paris, June 19, 1820.

 France prior to leading the French invasion of Egypt.
 The French Institut d'Egypte and the Description it produced were another example of this French cultural imperialism.
-Together, the Description and Egyptology were backed by the 'myth of progress, the vision of European and especially French civilization as superior in every regard to the civilization of modern Egypt.'46 Modern Europe, it was assumed, was superior to modern Egypt, and therefore had the ability to scientifically describe Egypt, and could learn more about Egypt than the Egyptians themselves could.
+Together, the Description and Egyptology were backed by the 'myth of progress, the vision of European and especially French civilization as superior in every regard to the civilization of modern Egypt:' Modern Europe, it was assumed, was superior to modern Egypt, and therefore had the ability to scientifically describe Egypt, and could learn more about Egypt than the Egyptians themselves could.

-As discussed earlier, Egypt was seen to be a country in ruins, with a great past that was seen to be part of Europe's past as well, Europeans disregarded modern Egypt in typical orientalist fashion, separating it from ancient Egypt through the discipline of Egyptology and what Elliot Colla has called the 'invention of the Egyptian artefact.247 Collecting and studying these artefacts became in a way a substitute for 'conquest' of Egypt, as if Europeans could not control its present they could at least showcase its past,48 and Egyptology and Egyptomania became intrinsically linked with the concept of Orientalism.
-Egyptology as a 'science' was 'opposed' to the supposedly invalid, mythbased, knowledge the local Islamic populations had about the past of Egypt, it "opened a breach between modern Egypt and ancient Egypt, opposing them in a familiar orientalist binarism of East and West."49
+As discussed earlier, Egypt was seen to be a country in ruins, with a great past that was seen to be part of Europe's past as well, Europeans disregarded modern Egypt in typical orientalist fashion, separating it from ancient Egypt through the discipline of Egyptology and what Elliot Colla has called the 'invention of the Egyptian artefact.'
+Collecting and studying these artefacts became in a way a substitute for 'conquest' of Egypt, as if Europeans could not control its present they could at least showcase its past, and Egyptology and Egyptomania became intrinsically linked with the concept of Orientalism.
+Egyptology as a 'science' was 'opposed' to the supposedly invalid, mythbased, knowledge the local Islamic populations had about the past of Egypt, it "opened a breach between modern Egypt and ancient Egypt, opposing them in a familiar orientalist binarism of East and West.'
+1949